micmas/Neurorich-font/README.md

 - Minor adjustments to spacing and glyph shapes
 - Metadata and font naming updated to reflect the new version
-- Renamed to "NeuroRich Regular" to comply with the OFL requirement that derivative fonts use a different name
+- Renamed to "Neurorich Regular" to comply with the OFL requirement that derivative fonts use a different name

 ## Font Files

 The font is available in the `fonts/` directory:
-- `NeuroRich-Regular.ttf`
+- `Neurorich-Regular.ttf`

 ## License